V-Mayya/Resale-Revolution/README.md

 [![Image of Video Demo Page](Images/videodemo_thumbnail.png)](https://youtu.be/M8Gl508-fq4)

-‣ To run the code on your device:
+‣ To run the application on your device:
 - Install [DB Browser for SQLite](https://sqlitebrowser.org/) to find saved user signup information (rename the database file in the code as you please)
 - Input the following commands on your terminal (once you create a directory at a location of your choice)